Custom CRM Development

 Option 1: Extend what you have.
 If the CRM itself is mostly right but the integrations are the pain point, an API integration layer can bridge the gaps.
 Connect the CRM to your quoting tool, your accounting package, your project system.
 Eliminate the manual re-entry without replacing the CRM.
 This works when the core data model (contacts, companies, deals) still fits your world.
 Read more about connecting existing systems through APIs.

 Option 2: Adopt and customise an open-source CRM.
 Platforms like SuiteCRM, EspoCRM, and Krayin CRM give you a working CRM out of the box with the ability to modify the source code.
 You own the installation, host it yourself, and can extend it.
-The trade-off: customisation beyond the platform's intended extension points gets expensive, upgrades become harder, and you inherit the platform's architectural opinions whether they suit you or not.
-For businesses that need 80% of a standard CRM with 20% custom, this is a viable middle path.
+The trade-off: customisation beyond the platform's intended extension points gets expensive, upgrades become harder, and you inherit the platform's design decisions whether they suit you or not.
+For businesses that need 80% standard CRM with 20% custom, this is a viable middle path.

 Option 3: Build from scratch.
-When your processes are genuinely different from what any off-the-shelf or open-source platform assumes, a ground-up build gives you software that models your business rather than forcing your business into someone else's model.
+When your processes are genuinely different from what any off-the-shelf or open-source platform assumes, a ground-up build gives you software that models your business.
+It stops forcing your business into someone else's model.
 This is what the rest of this page covers.

 The honest answer is that most businesses should try Options 1 or 2 first, unless it is already clear that the fundamental data model (not just the integrations) does not fit.
 If you have spent more than six months adapting a CRM and the workarounds keep multiplying, you are probably past the middle-ground stage.